dentarg/auth0-blog/_posts/2018-03-16-developing-web-apps-with-asp-dot-net-core-2-dot-0-and-react-part-3.markdown

 }
 ```

-This is necessary because we need to keep the same list among the various requests and get any changes to it.
+This is necessary because you need to keep the same list among the various requests and get any changes to it.
 Of course, in a real world scenario this data should be stored in a database.

 Now you can add a new API to add a book to the current book list: